sjelin/FluidJS/README.md

 1. Create a `sync` extension for models similar to `Backbone.sync`.
 2. Give option for parallelized computation of subviews
+3. Give "debug" and "product" versions of the code
-3. Switch to a better parser for the templates, instead of trying to use regular expressions
+4. Switch to a better parser for the templates, instead of trying to use regular expressions
-4. Allow for pre-compiled templates
+5. Allow for pre-compiled templates

 Discuss
 =======